SFI Research Centre for Advanced Materials and BioEngineering Research

 AMBER, the SFI Research Centre for Advanced Materials and BioEngineering Research is a dynamic, multidisciplinary partnership between world-leading material scientists, bioengineers and industry.
 We work collaboratively to address fundamental research questions and create solutions with impact for society in ICT, MedTech, energy and sustainable industrial technologies.

-AMBER is hosted by Trinity College Dublin in partnership with CRANN (Centre for Research on Adaptive Nanostructures and Nanodevices) and the Trinity Centre for Biomedical Engineering at Trinity College, RCSI (The Royal College of Surgeons in Ireland), University College Cork, NUI Galway, Dublin City University, Tyndall National Institute, University of Limerick, Technological University of the Shannon: Midlands Midwest and University College of Dublin.
+AMBER is hosted by Trinity College Dublin in partnership with CRANN (Centre for Research on Adaptive Nanostructures and Nanodevices) and the Trinity Centre for Biomedical Engineering at Trinity College, RCSI University of Medicine and Health Sciences, University College Cork, University of Galway, Dublin City University, Tyndall National Institute, University of Limerick, Technological University of the Shannon: Midlands Midwest and University College of Dublin.

 AMBER is built upon an outstanding reputation in research supported by state of the art infrastructure at our Advanced Microscopy Laboratory and Additive Research Laboratory.
 Our highly ambitious multidisciplinary research programme brings scientists and bioengineers together to work collaboratively in key areas to generate impact for society.
-From 2019 - 2025 AMBER willbuild on the centre's Pillars of Expertose, into 4 fundamental research themes and 5 targeted research areas with industry.
+From 2019 - 2025 AMBER will build on the centre's Pillars of Expertise, into 4 fundamental research themes and 5 targeted research areas with industry.

 Industry and Commercialisation